 China expected robust economic growth in 2022.
-It hasn’t started out that way.
+It’s not looking good.

-In an emergency meeting last Wednesday, China’s economic czar Liu He calmed markets with promises of support and caution for implementing polices that had spooked investors.
+In an emergency meeting last Wednesday, China’s economic czar, Liu He, calmed markets with promises of support and caution for implementing polices that had spooked investors.
 But doubts remain about whether China can hit its ambitious target, in a reversal of optimism about pandemic-beating Chinese stock performances that until recently had been a draw for foreign capital.

-The buildup of pressure on China’s economy also appears to have stalled Chinese President Xi Jinping’s ambitious reform agenda — itself a cause of concern among some investors — which had promised to shift away from prioritizing growth to include environmental sustainability, tackling inequality and developing indigenous innovation.
+The buildup of pressure on China’s economy also appears to have stalled Chinese President Xi Jinping’s ambitious reform agenda — itself a cause of concern among some investors — which had promised to shift away from prioritizing growth to include environmental sustainability, tackling inequality and developing Indigenous innovation.

 Causes of the uncertainty over the economy include both domestic factors — the unclear intensity of Xi’s regulatory crackdown and the worst outbreak of coronavirus since 2020 — as well as external shocks such as the possibility of a rift with the West.
 There has been the threat of sanctions on China if it provides economic or military aid to Russia amid the already steep turmoil in global markets from President Vladimir Putin’s invasion of Ukraine.